-In order to carry out the necessary procedures to reside in Uruguay, and to be able to study, work or start a business, it is advisable to arrange for some documents in the country of origin, such as:
+To carry out the necessary procedures to reside in Uruguay, and to be able to study, work or start a business, it is advisable to obtain some documents in the country of origin, for example:

-passport (or valid identity card) with at least 6 months validity at the time of travel and in good condition.
+Passport (or valid identity card) with at least 6 months of validity at the time of travel and in good condition.

-certificate of criminal record, of the country of origin and of the country where you have resided in the last 5 years;
+Criminal record certificate from the country of origin and the country where you have resided in the last 5 years.

-visa application, in case you come from a country that requires it (more info here).
+Apply for a visa in case you come from a country that requires it (more information here).

-The Apostille is an internationally recognized system that replaces consular legalization through the application of a seal on the public document of one country, which certifies its authenticity in another.
-Many procedures are simpler and less costly since Uruguay's inclusion in the Hague Apostille Convention.
+The Apostille is a system of international validity that replaces consular legalization by applying a stamp on the public document of one country, which certifies its authenticity in another.
+Many procedures are simpler and less expensive since the incorporation of Uruguay to the Hague Apostille Convention.

-Where can you find out if your country has an agreement with the Apostille and who carries it out?
+Where can you find out if your country has an Apostille agreement and who carries it out?

 How should a document be legalized?

-Legalize the document before the Ministry of Foreign Affairs of the issuing country.
+Legalize the document with the Ministry of Foreign Affairs of the issuing country.

-Legalize the document with the Uruguayan Consulate of that place.
+Legalize the document with the Uruguayan Consulate in that place.

-Legalize the document with the Uruguayan Ministry of Foreign Affairs, upon arrival in the country.
+Legalize the document with the Ministry of Foreign Affairs of Uruguay.

-In those cases with documentation of civil status authenticated by a consular agent but not apostilled, once in Uruguay, the signature of the Uruguayan agent must be authenticated.
+In those cases in which the civil status documentation has been legalized by a consular agent but has not been apostilled, once in Uruguay, the signature of the Uruguayan agent must be authenticated.

-Documents issued abroad in another language must be translated into Spanish in order to be valid in Uruguay (except in the case of Brazilian citizens).
+Documents originating abroad issued in another language must be translated into Spanish to be valid in Uruguay (except in the case of Brazilian citizens).
 The only translations valid for Uruguay are those made by:

-This is the transcript of the foreign civil status certificate, legalized or apostilled and translated (as appropriate).
-With this, an Uruguayan certificate of registration is obtained, containing the data found in the foreign certificate of registration.
+This is the transcription of the foreign civil status certificate, legalized or apostilled and translated (as appropriate).
+With this, a Uruguayan birth certificate is obtained, which contains the information found in the foreign birth certificate.

-Where is it done?
-At the Ministry of Education and Culture, General Directorate of the Civil Status Registry, enter here.
+Where to apply?
+At the Ministry of Education and Culture, General Directorate of the Civil Registry, click here.

 IV.
-Start the process of applying for the residence online, see details here.
+Start the residence process online, see details here.

-V. Apply for Health Card, see details here.
+V. Apply for the Health Card, see details here.

 VI.
-Obtaining the Uruguayan ID (after having started the residency process), see details here.
+Apply for the Uruguayan ID Card (after starting the residence process), see details here.

-TIP: Click here to access the full booklet "Live in Uruguay - Immigrant Support Guide"
+TIP: Access the full “Live in Uruguay - Immigrant Support Guide” here

-These are the authorized banks by the Central Bank of Uruguay (see original source here):
+Banks authorized by the Central Bank of Uruguay (see original source here):

 Can I open an account without being a legal resident?